-Owners require approval to install or operate for each OSSM system.
+Owners of property that include OSSM systems require approval to install or operate for each OSSM system.

 An Approval to Operate will specify if the OSSM system or components of the system requires an authorised OSSM servicing agent, and the frequency of regular maintenance by the servicing agent.